pdrogfer/AndroidDemoProject/README.md

 - Koin for dependency injection.
 - Retrofit to get data from https://reqres.in/.
 - Glide to load images.
-- Unit tests for ViewModels.
+- Unit Tests for ViewModels.
+- GitHub Actions for CI.
+Runs Unit Tests when pull requests on **main**.

 NOTES:
 - Ready to run.
 No need for Token/Key for the API requests.